 Maybe you should stay where you are.

 When one spouse relocates for another, they generally end up earning less over their career because of it.
 So maybe spouses should stop relocating, period.
 There is a widespread feeling among Generation Y that transience is exhausting, and relocating away from family and friends for a job is a nonstarter.
-And anyway, it used to be that you could get a company to pay for your relocation, but Microsoft just announced it is no longer doing that, and you can bet other companies will follow.
+And anyway, it used to be that you could get a company to pay for your relocation, but Microsoft is no longer doing that, and you can bet other companies will follow.

 So at some point, relocation starts looking expensive, high risk, and maybe a bad idea.
 Unless you're starting from New York City.